 Silver and amethyst?
 Not a chance.
 Lord Aspertin was hiding who Dylana really was in house Tvereman.

 Who I really was.

 It all began to come together.
 They didn't recognise her because she had just arrived.
 Taking Dylana to an execution as her first introduction to the north would be a message to her.
-Executions weren't a public affair in Desmelas.
-Tvereman nobles were strong believers in the Anpald gods.
-Killing of humans was only allowed on sacrificial basis.
-All executions were performed in the walled courtyards of temples, away from public eyes.
+Executions weren't public affair in Desmelas.
+Tvereman nobles were strong believers in the Inpald gods.
+Killing was only allowed on sacrificial basis.
+All executions were performed in the walled courtyards of temples, away from the public eye.

 Having her stand outside the noble pen and watch an unmasking, it was meant to scare her.

 She had probably even believed that my attack was part of it.